ndrhrslza/ccm_blue/README.md

     -

 19. **Hide Indexes**:
-    - Directory listings are disabled to prevent attackers from viewing the structure of directories and files on the server. in `httpd.conf`
+    - Directory listings are disabled to prevent attackers from viewing the structure of directories and files on the server in `httpd.conf` <br>
       ![image](https://github.com/ndrhrslza/ccm_blue/assets/85787305/dd77b34f-7e92-42c8-9690-d68656ea1249)
 20. **Hide Detailed Errors**:
-    - Detailed error messages are hidden from users to prevent leaking information about the application's structure or vulnerabilities. in `php.ini`
+    - Detailed error messages are hidden from users to prevent leaking information about the application's structure or vulnerabilities in `php.ini`<br>
       ![image](https://github.com/ndrhrslza/ccm_blue/assets/85787305/af0819d9-a26e-4d78-868c-e5c069507f8a)

 These security measures collectively enhance the robustness and resilience of the web application, safeguarding user data and maintaining a secure environment for users to interact with the system.